Extreme Hazard Identification

 Identifying extreme hazards starts with understanding how a risk can manifest itself and then determining what steps need to be taken to prevent it from happening.

-Hazard Inspections
+1. Hazard Inspections

-EHS teams should also consider factors such as human error when assessing extreme hazards in the workplace.
-Human error can lead to dangerous situations due to poor judgement, inadequate training, or lack of knowledge about procedures and safety protocols.
+Human error can lead to dangerous situations due to poor judgment, inadequate training, or lack of knowledge about procedures and safety protocols.

-Analyzing Safety Data
+1. Safety Data Analysis

 One of the best ways to identify extreme hazards is by analyzing safety data.
 For instance, an increasing number of companies now use AI monitoring solutions to gather insights about safety performance.

-Mitigating Extreme Hazards
+How to Mitigate Extreme Hazards

-Protex AI leverages the power of artificial intelligence to provide greater visibility over a company’s risk profile.
 Using advanced technologies like computer vision, it is capable of detecting objects, identifying hazards, and any unsafe behaviors.

 Download the